 Students accepted into Land Arts must enroll at the University of New Mexico as degree or non-degree seeking students.
 Tuition costs are based on 12 credit hour tuition rates and additional LAAW course fees.
 Current tuition rates can be found at: http://bursar.unm.edu/tuition-info/tuition-and-fee-rates.html

 Please submit the following in your application:

-Please email questions and submissions to email@example.com.
+Please email questions and applications to firstname.lastname@example.org.

 Now accepting applications for the Fall of 2019